Message from the Clinical Trials Director:

 Welcome to the UW Ophthalmology Clinical Trials website and thank you for taking the time to learn about our Clinical Trials program and research opportunities.

 We offer several clinical trials seeking to advance treatments for a variety of ocular conditions.
 Our clinician-scientists are also studying new ways to prevent, detect, or treat many sight-threatening conditions with the help of their patients.
-Clinical trials and research provide the foundations for important discoveries such as new drugs or devices, thus we cannot thank patients enough for their willingness to participate in our clinical trials and research studies.
+Clinical trials and research provide the foundation for important discoveries such as new drugs or devices, thus we cannot thank patients enough for their willingness to participate in our clinical trials and research studies.

 Our study team is committed to making your participation enjoyable.
 Please contact our study team with any questions or to find out whether you are eligible for any of our current trials or research studies.
 On behalf of the study team, allow me to thank you for your interest in helping the field of ophthalmology move forward.